 “Okay, so why is it important to sleep well?”

 It’s important to get good sleep because it is where our body restores itself, heals any damage, and recharges the batteries.
 Consider sleep as you do the charger for your phone, without it, you’d die.
-This is because, during the day, you go out and hunt animals for food, build the campfire and protect the tribe against any lions.
+This is because, during the day, you go out and hunt animals for food, build the campfire and protect the tribe against any lions - metaphorically speaking.
 At night, you need the time where you recover, so you can perform effectively the next day.
-Of course, this is a metaphor taken from our prehistoric ancestors from which we evolved from.

 “How much sleep should I get?”